ZZC071212/computer_system/docs/lab5.md

-    [U-PARN] [PID = 1] the 31st fibonacci number is 1346269 and the 968th number in the big array is 2905 [U-PARN] [PID = 1] the 32nd fibonacci number is 2178309 and the 967th number in the big array is 2902 [U-PARN] [PID = 1] the 33rd fibonacci number is 3524578 and the 966th number in the big array is 2899 [U-PARN] [PID = 1] the 34th fibonacci number is 5702887 and the 965th number in the big array is 2896 [U-PARN] [PID = 1] the 35th fibonacci number is 9227465 and the 964th number in the big array is 2893 [U-PARN] [PID = 1] the 36th fibonacci number is 14930352 and the 963rd number in the big array is 2890 [U-PARN] [PID = 1] the 37th fibonacci number is 24157817 and the 962nd number in the big array is 2887 SET [PID = 1, PRIORITY = 5, COUNTER = 5]
+    [U-PARN] [PID = 1] the 31st fibonacci number is 1346269 and the 968th number in the big array is 2905 [U-PARN] [PID = 1] the 32nd fibonacci number is 2178309 and the 967th number in the big array is 2902 [U-PARN] [PID = 1] the 33rd fibonacci number is 3524578 and the 966th number in the big array is 2899 SET [PID = 1, PRIORITY = 5, COUNTER = 5]
     SET [PID = 2, PRIORITY = 9, COUNTER = 9]
     switch to [PID = 2, PRIORITY = 9, COUNTER = 9]